 If you desire your children to be well-versed and enjoy reading, the first thing you should do is to be a living example in front of them.
 My grandmother was always reading the newspaper, her Sunday school lessons, the Bible, or Bible-related material.
 She only had a sixth-grade education, but you would never know it by the vast knowledge she displayed.
-Reading to your children at home a well as volunteering to read to your child's class at school will also set an example to be followed.
+Reading in front of or to your children or grandchildren at home a well as volunteering to read to your child's class at school will also set an example to be followed.

 Encourage your children and teens to utilize their school library as well as libraries in your city or town.
-Make sure they have a library card and teach the importance of returning items on time and in good condition They should be able to check out three or four items at once, and it's understandable they will want to get video games, CDs and DVDs.
+Make sure they have a library card and teach the importance of returning items on time and in good condition my two youngest grandchildren obtained their library cards in the summer of 2019 at the ages of seven and eight.
+They should be able to check out three or four items at once, and it's understandable they will want to get video games, CDs and DVDs.
 This is part of today's culture but emphasize to them to be sure and check out books as well.
 Be on the lookout for discontinued reading material that may be sold for under $1.00 or less.
 There also may be a library that gives away free.
 This is a great way to increase your personal book supply.
 I have increased my book collection by close to 20 books this past year thanks to local libraries.

 If you live in rural area, there may be a book mobile that comes through town.
 I remember walking three blocks down a country road and up a major highway to check out books as a teen.
 The book mobile came once a month and parked at the Post Office.
 Sadly, many times I was the only one waiting to get something to read, but I enjoyed this fun way to obtain new literature.
 You may also want to invest in comic books and graphic novels which are popular among teens and young adults.